-- is allergic to venlafaxine or to any of the ingredients of the medication
+- are allergic to venlafaxine or any ingredients of the medication

-- is currently taking an MAO inhibitor (e.g., phenelzine, tranylcypromine), has taken one in the last 14 days, or will start treatment with one in the next 14 days
+- are currently taking an MAO inhibitor (e.g., phenelzine, tranylcypromine), have taken one in the last 14 days, or will start treatment with one in the next 14 days

 What side effects are possible with this medication?